Drawing Business Process Diagrams

 yFiles comes with an extensive BPMN Editor Sample Application.
 This application features interactive editing, BPMN node visualizations, and a specialized BPMN layout algorithm.

 The source code of the BPMN Editor Sample Application is part of all yFiles packages and available on GitHub:

-Test the yFiles diagramming library with a 60-day, fully-functional trial package.
+Test the yFiles diagramming library with a fully-functional trial package.
 To implement your own BPMN application, start with the BPMN Editor Sample Application that is part of the yFiles package.
 It’s not only a showcase application but also provides best-practice source code that you can re-use in your own project. yFiles makes it easy to customize all aspects of this application, for example, restrict user interaction or load the BPMN diagrams from your own data source.
 Features like the BPMN node visualizations and the specialized automatic layout are separate components that work in any yFiles-based project.

 Download the trial version of yFiles for your target platform at the yWorks Customer Center.

 Navigate to the source directory of the BPMN Editor Sample Application.

 Explore the sample application’s features and

 adjust its source code to match your requirements or